The Bionic Woman: Plot

 The character was so popular that ABC asked the writers to find a way to bring her back.
 In the first episode of the next season, it is revealed that Jaime had not died after all, but Steve was not told.
 He soon discovers the truth when he is hospitalized after suffering severe damage to his bionic legs; he sees Jaime before slipping into a coma.

 As Steve later learns, Wells' assistant, Dr. Michael Marchetti, urged Rudy (now played by Martin E. Brooks) to try his newly developed cryogenic techniques to keep Jaime in suspended animation until the cerebral clot could be safely removed, after which she was successfully revived.
 A side effect of the procedure causes Jaime to develop retrograde amnesia, preventing her from recalling previous events including her relationship with Steve.
 Any attempt to remember causes her headaches and pain.
 Realizing that he is the primary trigger for her painful memories, Steve reluctantly asks Oscar to transfer Jaime to another medical facility away from him.
 There, she undergoes a successful surgery to restore her memory—she remembers everything except her love for Steve and the skydiving accident that led to her bionics.
 When they meet again, she tells Steve that they can start again with friendship and that it can be a whole new beginning for them.
 Steve agrees.

 Jaime retires as a tennis player and takes a job as a schoolteacher at an Air Force base in Ojai, California.
 She lives in an apartment over a barn located on the ranch owned by Steve's mother and stepfather, both of whom are aware of Steve and Jaime's bionic implants and their lives as secret agents.
-Season three opened with the two-part episode "The Bionic Dog", in which Jaime discovers Max (short for Maximillion), a German Shepherd dog that has been given a bionic jaw and legs and can run at speeds up to 90 mph.
+Season three opened with the two-part episode "The Bionic Dog", in which Jaime discovers Max, a German Shepherd that has been given a bionic jaw and legs and can run at speeds up to 90 mph.
 His bionics pre-date Steve's and Jamie's, as he was a lab animal used to test early bionic prosthetics.
 He was named "Maximillion" because his bionics cost "a million" dollars.
 When he was introduced, he experienced symptoms suggesting bionic rejection and was due to be put to sleep.
 Jaime discovered the condition was psychological, stemming from a traumatic lab fire that injured him when he was a puppy.
 With Jaime's help, Max was cured and went to live with her, proving himself to be of considerable help in some of her adventures.
-The original intent was to create a spin-off series featuring "the bionic dog," and at the end of the two-part episode that introduced him, it was implied Max would stay with Jaime's forest ranger friend Roger Grette in the Sierra Mountains and Jaime would visit occasionally.
+The original intent was to create a spin-off series featuring "the bionic dog", and at the end of the two-part episode that introduced him, it was implied Max would stay with Jaime's forest ranger friend Roger Grette in the Sierra Mountains and Jaime would visit occasionally.
 However, the network rejected the proposed spin-off series and Max stayed with Jaime instead, making several appearances throughout the third season of The Bionic Woman.